An Analysis of Physiological and Psychological Responses in Virtual Reality and Flat Screen Gaming: Results

 \subsection{Validation of Stimulation}

-Through our analysis, we intend to confirm that the chosen games indeed elicit the emotions assigned to them by the CMA quadrant.
+Through our analysis, we intended to confirm that the chosen games indeed elicit the emotions assigned to them by the CMA quadrant.
 Table~\ref{tab:CMA_AV} provides the mean ($\mu$) and standard deviation ($\sigma$) for different games during FS gameplay, VR gameplay, as well as both types of gameplays taken together (VR+FS).
-We observe that the arousal and valence fall in the expected quadrant; however, further statistical significance analysis is required to confirm this.
+We observe that the arousal and valence fall in the expected quadrant.
+However, further statistical significance analysis is required to confirm this.
 Considering both modalities taken together (VR+FS), we observe that higher reported arousal is evident for games rated as high arousal.
-(HVHA Median: 4.0 (4.0 - 5.0); LVHA Mdn: 3.5 (3.0 - 5.0).
-Similarly, low arousal is reported for games rated as Low arousal (HVLA Mdn: 3.0 (2.0 - 3.8)), LVLA Mdn: 2.0 (2.0 - 2.8)).
-This trend continues for valence as well with High valence rated games, generating a higher reported valence (HVHA Mdn: 4.0 (3.0 - 4.8); HVLA Mdn: 4.0 (3.0 - 4.0)) and vice-versa (LVHA Mdn: 3.0 (2.0 - 4.0); LVLA Mdn: 3.0 (2.2 - 4.0)).
+(HVHA Median: 4.0 IQR:(4.0 - 5.0); LVHA Median: 3.5 IQR: (3.0 - 5.0).
+Similarly, low arousal is reported for games rated as Low arousal (HVLA Median: 3.0 IQR: (2.0 - 3.8)), LVLA Median: 2.0 IQR: (2.0 - 2.8)).
+This trend continues for valence as well with High valence rated games, generating a higher reported valence (HVHA Median: 4.0 IQR: (3.0 - 4.8); HVLA Median: 4.0 IQR: (3.0 - 4.0)) and vice-versa (LVHA Median: 3.0 IQR: (2.0 - 4.0); LVLA Median: 3.0 IQR: (2.2 - 4.0)).
 Taken independently, both the VR and FS modalities confer the above trends.\\

-The Kruskal-Wallis ANOVA test is conducted on the data shown in Table~\ref{tab:CMA_AV} to confirm the significance of the stimulation ability of the games.
-In the case of both FS and VR, the reported arousal varied significantly (H(3): 30.67, p-value: 9.97e-7) across the games in all four CMA quadrants.
-The Kruskal-Wallis test result was followed up with posthoc Dunn's test; the results are presented in the table.
-This indicates that the participants playing the games in the HVLA and HVHA category experience significantly higher valence as compared to those playing games in the LVLA and LVHA category, along with those playing games in the HVHA and the LVHA categories experiencing higher arousal than their counterparts playing games in the HVLA and the LVLA categories.
+To ascertain the effect of the games on affective valence and arousal, a Kruskal-Wallis ANOVA was conducted on the data (Table \ref{tab:CMA_AV}) as it did not conform to the assumptions of parametric ANOVA.
+In the case of both FS and VR, the reported arousal varied significantly (Kruskal-Wallis H(3): 30.67, p-value: 9.97e-7) across the games in all four CMA quadrants.
+The Kruskal-Wallis test result was followed up with posthoc Dunn's test the results are presented in the table.
+This indicates that the participants playing the games in the LVHA and HVHA categories experience significantly higher arousal as compared to those playing games in the LVLA and HVLA categories.
 Even though participants perceived the HVHA in FS as less arousing than in VR, the arousal ratings in this quadrant were still significantly higher than the LVLA of the same.
-In summary, the participants experienced four distinct emotional states over the differing valence and arousal dimensions (HVHA, HVLA, LVHA, LVLA) through a statically significant difference in reported arousal and valence.
+In summary, the participants experienced four distinct emotional states over the differing valence and arousal dimensions (HVHA, HVLA, LVHA, LVLA) through a statistically significant difference in reported arousal and valence.